 The basic level in Longaberger’s system is being a Home Consultant, which simply means that you earn a commission from making sales.
 In this case, your commission is 25% and you can also earn a discount on some products that you buy yourself.
 25% is quite good since some of the companies I promote to pay only 5%!

 You do also get a website that you can use to sell the products.
 Another plus!
 The company says that this is personalized but realistically, it’s just going to be a duplicate site that might have your name and image on it.
 I doubt they teach much in terms of search engine optimization and actual online marketing.
 As such, you don’t have much of a chance of actually ranking the website or getting traffic that way.

-One reason I don't support a lot of network marketing companies is because direct sales are tricky and most people end up trying to make sales to friends and family members.
-In many cases, people have limited social networks and majorly struggle to find new people to make sales to.
+One reason I don’t support a lot of network marketing companies is because direct sales are tricky and most people end up trying to make sales to friends and family members.
+In many cases, people have limited social networks, and majorly struggle to find new people to make sales to.
 Even online, they are limited to promoting to Facebook friends.

 In theory, the idea of recruiting others is supposed to help get around this issue.
-By recruiting others, you have the potential to earn various bonuses, including commission from the sales that people you recruit make.
+By recruiting others, you have the potential to earn various bonuses, including a commission from the sales that people you recruit make.
 As they have different social networks than you, this gives you a much wider potential audience and a greater chance for income.
 Likewise, the various bonuses mean that you earn more money for the same amount of work.

 But, often it doesn’t work like that and you find yourself struggling to make consistent sales and to grow your team.

 While Longaberger doesn’t offer many specifics about their plan, it does appear that they use a fairly common technique of ranks.
 This means that there are various levels within the company, each of which comes with its own bonuses and criteria.
 For example, these are some of the bonuses associated with the rank Manager: